sophtompa/nc-news/README.md

 To set up and seed the database, run the command ```npm run setup-dbs```, followed by ```npm run seed-dev```.
 To run the seed in the production environment, run the command ```npm run seed-prod```.

-### Setup .env
+### Setup .env files
 Create a file named '.env.dev'.
 Populate this with the ENV variable 'PGDATABASE=nc_news'.

 Create a file named '.env.test'.
 Populate this with the ENV variable 'PGDATABASE=nc_news_test'.

-Include ALL .env files in .gitignore.
+Include both .env files in .gitignore

 ## Required Installations